Dapoxetine, also known as priligy, is the first oral medicine specifically created to treat premature ejaculation.

-Currently Dapoxetine has been approved and marketed in over 50 countries, including: Sweden, Finland, Austria, Portugal, Germany, Italy, Spain, Mexico, South Korea, New Zealand, Australia, France, Malaysia, Philippines, Argentina and Uruguay.
+Currently, dapoxetine has been approved and marketed in many countries, including Sweden, Finland, Austria, Portugal, Germany, Italy, Spain, Mexico, South Korea, New Zealand, Australia, France, Malaysia, Philippines, Argentina, and Uruguay.

 Should I buy it online?

-It’s a purely personal choice to buy Priligy online or not.
+It’s a personal choice to buy priligy online or not.
 However, it’s a choice which comes with risks attached.

 Are you sure you can tell the difference between a trustworthy and a fake source just from their website?
 If you’re determined to buy it online, then here are some things to consider:

-- If the website looks bad, is very small or only selling Dapoxetine, then look elsewhere.
+- If the website looks bad, is very small or selling nothing other than dapoxetine, then look elsewhere.